-With the goal of creating a specialised documentation centre on the theme of poverty, homelessness, migration and related topics, the DoucheFLUX library has been gradually built up.
-The library was inaugurated on September 21, 2018, in the presence of its two patrons: Christine Mahy, General Secretary of the Walloon Network for the Fight against Poverty and honorary doctor at the University of Liège; and Nicolas Bernard, Professor of Law at the University of Saint-Louis and an expert on housing in Brussels.
+With the aim of creating a specialised documentation centre on the themes of poverty, homelessness, migration and related topics, the DoucheFLUX library has been gradually built up.
+The library was inaugurated on 21 September 2018, in the presence of its two patrons: Christine Mahy, General Secretary of the Walloon Network for the Fight against Poverty and honorary doctor at the University of Liège; and Nicolas Bernard, Professor of Law at the University of Saint-Louis and an expert on housing in Brussels.

-The available resources include records of conference proceedings, institutional reports, manuals for professionals, as well as newspapers and magazines, digital records, and audio and video recordings.
-The library also has around 350 books for loan, including non-fiction,
+The available resources include conference proceedings, institutional reports, manuals for professionals, as well as newspapers and magazines, digital records, and audio and video recordings.
+The library also has around 350 books for loan, including non-fiction, essays and literature.

-Aimed as much at students, researchers, schools of social studies and social workers, as those who are simply interested in the topic, the DoucheFLUX library is not so much a library for those living in precarious circumstances, but rather a documentation centre specialised in all aspects of poverty and precarity.
-It is currently the only such centre in
+Aimed as much at students, researchers, schools of social studies and social workers, as at those who are simply interested in the subject, the DoucheFLUX library is not so much a library for those living in precarious circumstances, but rather a documentation centre specialised in all aspects of poverty and precarity.
+It is currently the only such centre in Brussels.

 - Tuesdays, from 14.00 to 16.00

 - NOTE: During the summer, the library is not permanently staffed, but you can make an appointment by contacting Kristel Dupont via e-mail or on 0497 20 23 80.

 - Most books can be borrowed.
 Periodicals and other documents such as reports on activities, forums and conferences, brochures and press articles can be consulted on-site.

 - Books can be borrowed for €1 per 2 weeks.